 We approach online reputation management through three key methods.

-Promote the positive: By creating and publishing positive content across digital channels such as Baidu Baike (a Wikipedia equivalent), Baidu Wenku (an online library), and Baidu Q&A, we boost your brand reputation.
+Promote the positive: By creating and publishing positive content across digital channels such as Baidu Baike (a Wikipedia equivalent), Baidu Wenku (an online library), and Baidu Q&A, we boost your brand reputation in China.
 Because the Chinese search engine Baidu is one of the most powerful, content published on its own channels is likely to rank highly in the search results, putting you straight in front of your prospective customers.

-In addition to Baidu, online reputation management will also promote the positive on other digital channels, such as Zhihu, high-authority news portals, vertical websites, forums, and social media, etc. These popular channels are very helpful in building awareness among your potential customers and influencing their buying decisions.
+In addition to Baidu, ORM will also promote the positive on other digital channels, such as Zhihu, high-authority news portals, vertical websites, forums, and social media, etc. These popular channels are very helpful in building awareness among your potential customers and influencing their buying decisions.
 For example, if you are a mother and searching for information about infant products, then you won’t have missed the vertical site,”Babytree”.

 When Sinorbis manages an ORM project for our client, we not only publish content with positive information about the brand, but our expert team will also analyse and further optimise that content with targeted keywords to maximum its visibility in Chinese search engines.